alzwded/XOKiller/README.md

 What works
 ==========

 You can control your blip using WASD and aim/shoot with your mouse.
-You can run around 5 rooms being chased by mindless circles.
+You can run around a randomly aranged map chased down by mindless circles.
 If the circles get you, they eat you forever.
 You can pause the game with the ESCape key.

 Attribution
 ===========